Search & Replace S02E22: Sandi Sturm

 [00:06:31] Joe Taylor, Jr.: That’s author and climate activist Sandi Sturm, founder of Earth Focus Group.
 We’ve got links to Sandi’s initiatives in our show notes and on our website at searchandreplace.show.

 Search and replace was produced by Nicole Hubbard with support from Christine Benton, Connie Evans, Amelia Lohmann, April Smith, and executive producer Lori Taylor.
-Our theme music was composed by Alex or ReFire.
+Our theme music was composed by Alex or Rufire.
 I’m Joe Taylor, Jr.

 [00:07:05] Announcer: This has been a Podcast Taxi radio production.